-Our quantification of the NDCs goes through each submitted NDC document and attempts to decipher what the quantifiable future emissions for 2025, 2030, and 2050 are.
+Our quantification of the NDCs goes through each submitted NDC document and attempts to decipher the quantifiable future emissions for 2025, 2030, and 2050.
 In just a few cases, countries only submitted 2025 or even submitted only 2035 or even (in one case) 2040 targets.
 We then employ linear interpolations and extrapolations to derive the 2030 emission level.

 Covered and non-covered emissions, and LULUCF

-The term 'hot air' was coined when Russia and other countries set themselves so unambitious targets that future emission levels would never overshoot them, even if not a single climate policy would be put in place.
+The term 'hot air' was coined when Russia and other countries set themselves such unambitious targets that future emission levels would never overshoot them, even if not a single climate policy is put in place.
 That hot air was then sold on the international market, leading to a substantial erosion of trust in international emission trading systems at the time of the Kyoto Protocol.
 Times have moved on and it is not standard practice any more to simply trade hot air.
-Nevertheless, a few countries, such as Turkey or a few developing countries, put forward targets that seem way out of tune with a normal increase of emissions, even if no climate policies were undertaken.
+Nevertheless, a few countries, such as Turkey and some developing countries, put forward targets that seem way out of tune with a normal increase of emissions, even if no climate policies are implemented.
 That means that their NDC targets are almost certainly achieved, and overachieved by a large margin.
 Not because of emission reductions and climate policies but because of insufficiently ambitious NDC targets.
 Similar things can be said for Australia and its Kyoto Protocol targets by the way, but that is another story.

-Per-capita emissions are calculated using the [median UN population projection] (https://population.un.org/wpp/).
+Per-capita emissions are calculated using the median UN population projection, 2022 edition.
 For international aviation, an approximation has been undertaken by dividing international aviation emissions by the number of people that approximately (before COVID) use international travel.
 While the total percentage of the world's population being in a plane is roughly estimated at 10-15% in any given year (and probably 80% of humanity have never flown), the fraction of people using international flights is more like 4% or 5%.
 Hence, per-capita emission levels for international aviation is shown relative to 5% of the world's population.